braye/website/content/post/rtx-3090-the-third.md

   src="/images/3090-no-space.jpg"
   alt="A GeForce RTX 3090 Founder's Edition PCB">

 Oops.
 Turns out I forgot that there was approximately half a millimeter between the back of my GPU, and the heatsink-fan assembly for my CPU.
-That's gonna be have to be marked down as a failure to launch.
-It's worth noting that Many People On The Internet claim to have success with this method - although every time I found a photo from said person, they were running a closed loop liquid cooler for their CPU.
+That's gonna be a no-go.
+It's worth noting that Many People On The Internet claim to have success with this method - although every time I found a photo from said person, they were running a closed-loop liquid cooler for their CPU.
 That's actually where my mind went next - it would have been a decent upgrade in cooling capacity for my CPU, but I wasn't exactly running into limitations there.
 Ultimately, it would have mostly been wasted money.

 If I couldn't add more dissipation to the card via additional surface area, I thought, maybe I could improve the thermal interface.
 Some cursory research revealed that this - like undervolting - was already very common in the enthusiast community.
 People had reported lots of success, dropping memory T<sub>j</sub> temps by 10 degrees or more, putting them firmly in the "warm but tolerable" zone.
-This was the avenue I decided to head down.
+This was the method I decided to pursue.

 ## Getting Goopy